Dirac particle in Newman-Unti-Tamburino spacetime: Discussion

 We have noted that the imaginary NUT parameter $a$ leads to complex-valued metric (\ref{nutmetr}).
 As known in quantum gravity models, the complex-valued metrics may be able to regularise the big bang by using a non-singular geometry.
 However, not all complex metrics may be considered as physically interpretable, the relevant criteria of applicability are described in \cite{Jonas2022,Briscese2022}.

-Recall that in quantum mechanics the use of the complex wave functions are admissible though the observables quantities should be real.
+Recall that in quantum mechanics the use of the complex wave functions is admissible when the observables quantities are real.
 Interestingly, that the effective potential for massless particle is complex-valued for real NUT parameter.
-However, at imaginary NUT charge the effective potential is real-valued (Section 6).
+However, at imaginary NUT charge the effective potential is real-valued (Section 5.2.1).

-In \cite{Gibbons2017}, it was shown that re-scaling of the vacuum Weyl metrics and transforming it to complex parameter yields axially symmetric vacuum solutions with wormhole topology; their sources can be viewed as thin rings of negative tension encircling the throats.
+In \cite{Gibbons2017}, it was shown that re-scaling of the vacuum Weyl metrics and transforming it to a complex parameter yields axially symmetric vacuum solutions with wormhole topology; their sources can be viewed as thin rings of the negative tension encircling the throats.
 Such ring wormholes do not show infinite red or blue shifts as well as pathologies like closed timelike curves.
 The supercritically charged black holes with NUT parameter belong to these traversable wormholes \cite{Clement2016}.
-For pure (uncharged) black hole with real NUT parameter, the wormhole solutions do not exist.
+For pure (uncharged) black hole with a real NUT parameter, the wormhole solutions do not exist.
 However, when using imaginary NUT parameter values one can obtain a wormhole solution.

 According \cite{Hawking1995}, the entropy of an extremal black hole should vanish, though its event horizon can have nonzero area.
-For instance, the Bekenstein-Hawking entropy formula $S=A/4$ cannot be applied to extremal case for Kerr and Reissner-Nordstr\"{o}m solutions.
+For instance, the Bekenstein-Hawking entropy formula $S=A/4$ cannot be applied to the extremal case for Kerr and Reissner-Nordstr\"{o}m solutions.
 Because of that, transition to extremality for these spacetime models is not continuous \cite{Carroll2009}.
-For extremal NUT black hole (Section 8), we face the opposite situation.
-The entropy of NUT black hole equals $S=\pi (a^2+r_2^2)$ \cite{Liu2022}, so it vanishes $S=0$ if $r_2=i a$.
+For extremal NUT black hole (Section 7), we face the opposite situation.
+The entropy of the NUT black hole equals $S=\pi (a^2+r_2^2)$ \cite{Liu2022}, so it vanishes $S=0$ if $r_2=i a$.
 This fact makes this complex-valued metric to be interesting for theoretical investigation.